Court told returning citizens were always 'at the heart' of MIQ system

 Lawyers representing the Government say returning citizens have always been at the heart of the MIQ system - a system designed to bring Kiwis home.

-The Crown took the floor on day two of proceedings before Justice Mallon at the High Court in Wellington today.
-It's defended MIQ, saying the Government created a system fair to all Kiwis, home and abroad, under extreme circumstances.
+Crown prosecutor Aedeen Boadita-Cormican defended MIQ, saying the Government created a system fair to all Kiwis, home and abroad, under extreme circumstances.

-She said their argument is not in any way seeking to deny or detract from the impact these people claim.
+She add the Crown's argument was not in any way seeking to deny or detract from the impact on people.

 Boadita-Cormican instead said that in the context of the pandemic, which they have described as unprecedented, a system such as MIQ that was created out of urgency requires leeway.